HordeOfRats/Portfolio/README.md

 # Portofolio
-Personal portofolio of completed work
+This repository is dedicated to the completed work of Jack Cutler.
+Student ID F031718.